WNY Waterfalls 1,300k/1,200km/1,000km Brevet

 Loop 4: 200km - A very mild 200km ride mostly on quiet side roads.
 This route picks up Phelps Falls and visits the Women's Rights national historical park in Seneca Falls, NY.
 This is a very mild route that I often ride during the winter when I can barely get a leg over the top tube.

 Loop 5: 100km - 1,300k option only.
-This is a very mild populair route that I often ride during the winter when I can barely get a leg over the top tube.
+"A taste of the Erie Canal" This is a variation of a very mild populair route that I often ride during the winter when I can barely get a leg over the top tube.

 The 1,300k route, as five segments.
 Please note, except for the first segment, the segments start from the Ontario control.
 Where you start your day, is up to you!